Joystream/joystream/devops/kubernetes/cluster/README.md

 # Kubernetes Cluster

-This stack deploys a Kubernetes cluster on either minikube or AWS EKS depending on user configuration
+This stack deploys a Kubernetes cluster on AWS EKS depending on user configuration

 ## Deploying the App